 \subsection{Motivation}

-There are three main considerations in our motivation for RS-Rainbow.
-First, by definition, pixels on the screen do not all contain useful information for value prediction.
+We outline three main considerations that motivate the design of RS-Rainbow.
+First, in principle, pixels on the screen do not all contain useful information for value prediction.
 For example, functional objects are critical while the background is less relevant.
 Second, the relevance of an object depends on the specific state.
-For instance, an unimportant background object may become important in some states when it is associated with reward signals, which can happen due to environment determinism.
-Third, humans tend to play a game by looking at sub-regions with high strategic values on the screen rather than considering all information on the entire screen.
+For instance, an unimportant object in the background may become important in some states when it is associated with reward signals, which can happen due to environment determinism.
+Third, humans tend to play a game by looking at specific regions with high strategic values rather than considering all information on the entire screen.

-Thus we are interested in the following questions.
-Will exploiting the relevance of objects in an environment benefit policy learning in DeepRL, given that such information can potentially improve state representations?
-If so, how can we learn the relevance information without extra supervision?
-Once learned, can object relevance shed light on the inference process of a DeepRL agent?
-In the next section, we describe our approach to exploring the answers.
+Thus, we are interested in the following questions.
+Will exploiting the relevance of objects in an environment benefit policy learning in DeepRL, for instance, by enabling the learning of a more useful state representation?
+If so, how can we learn such relevance information without access to additional supervision signals?
+And once learned, can object relevance help us better understand the inference process of a DeepRL agent?
+In the following sections, we describe our approach to answering those questions.